Changepoint Detection: An Analysis of the Central England Temperature Series: Models fitted

-To fit a joinpin model, the package in \cite{maidstone2017L0-penalty} was used.
-The estimated error variance of $0.29$ from the discontinuous model and a BIC penalty were used to select a changepoint configuration.
-This model fit assumes IID errors, which does not seem implausible from our past work.
-The fitted model flags a single changepoint in 1972, as depicted in Table \ref{tab:mod_fitting_result} and Figure \ref{fig:JoinPin}.
-The resulting fit is visually appealing at the end of the series; however, the fit at the start of the time series is poor, with long periods of overestimated and underestimated temperatures.
-The fit is stable against changes in the estimator variance.
-When compared to other fits, the joinpin model has a much higher BIC than the mean and trend shift models (see Table \ref{tab:mod_fitting_result}).
-As such, we do not comment further about joinpin structures.
+In the formulation of \cite{maidstone2017L0-penalty}, the white noise variance is fixed and needs to be estimated.
+While median absolute deviations could be used for this purpose, we instead use the estimated error variance of $0.29$ (Table \ref{tab:mod_fitting_result}), taken from the discontinuous model fits and BIC penalties of the last section, This fit assumes IID errors, which seems plausible given the results of the previous sections.
+The fitted model flags a single changepoint in 1973 in the full CET series and none in the truncated series; see Tables \ref{tab:mod_fitting_result}-\ref{tab:Truncatedmod_fitting_result} and Figure \ref{fig:JoinPinFullTruncated}.
+These fits are stable against changes from 0.29 in the white noise variance.
+Compared to our previous model fits, the joinpin model has a much higher BIC than the trend shift and fixed slope mean shifts models (Tables \ref{tab:mod_fitting_result}-\ref{tab:Truncatedmod_fitting_result}).
+As such, joinpin models do not appear to be competitive.